tig-foundation/tig-monorepo/docs/guides/innovating.md

 2. Make a copy of `tig-algorithms/<challenge_name>/template.rs` or an existing algorithm (see notes)
 3. Make sure your file has the following notice in its header if you intend to submit it to TIG:
 ```
-Copyright [yyyy] [name of copyright owner]
+Copyright [year copyright work created] [name of copyright owner]

+Identity of Submitter [name of person or entity that submits the Work to TIG]

+UAI [UAI (if applicable)]

-Licensed under the TIG Inbound Game License v1.0 or (at your option) any later
+Licensed under the TIG Inbound Game License v2.0 or (at your option) any later
 version (the "License"); you may not use this file except in compliance with the
 License.
 You may obtain a copy of the License at